MicrosoftDocs/power-platform/power-platform/admin/api-request-limits-allocations.md

 When you purchase a Power Virtual Agents license, your tenant will get 30,000 API calls every 24 hours.
 These API calls are only consumed by Power Automate flows that are triggered from a Power Virtual Agents chatbot.

-You can purchase additional Power Virtual Agents capacity add-ons.
+You can purchase multiple Power Virtual Agents capacity add-ons.
 Each add-on will increase the number of requests by 15,000.
 There is no limit on the number of add-ons you can purchase.

 ## Other applicable limits